beman-project/exemplar/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-# Beman.Example: A Beman Library Example
+# beman.example: A Beman Library Example

 ![Continuous Integration Tests](https://github.com/beman-project/Example/actions/workflows/ci_tests.yml/badge.svg)

-`Beman.Example` is a minimal C++ library conforming to [The Beman Standard](https://github.com/beman-project/beman/blob/main/docs/beman-standard.md).
+`beman.example` is a minimal C++ library conforming to [The Beman Standard](https://github.com/beman-project/beman/blob/main/docs/beman-standard.md).
 This can be used as a template for those intending to write Beman libraries.
 It may also find use as a minimal and modern  C++ project structure.

 Implements: `std::identity` proposed in [Standard Library Concepts (P0898R3)](https://wg21.link/P0898R3).